Flugpaul/F1E/README.md

 The research was very time-consuming, so I decided to make all details like the coding and the circuit diagram pubic via the github repository (https://github.com/Flugpaul/F1E ).
 As a former manager for knowledge management in a worldwide company I know that sharing knowledge is useful for the progress of development.
 With starting the first flight evaluations I will complete the content.

+A short indroduction for the use of this steering you will find here: https://vimeo.com/663940238

 Feel free to use, comment, add, discuss what I have designed.
 I would be happy about the feedback from the freeflight/F1E community. 😊

 Thx for the support and motivation to Johannes Seren ("make it more professional from the beginning") and Thomas Seren ("include a PID-controller for a good damping")